Kristian Welch

-Kristian Welch (born May 24, 1998) is an American football linebacker for the Baltimore Ravens of the National Football League (NFL).
-He was signed by the Ravens as an undrafted free agent in 2020 following his college football career at Iowa.
+Kristian Welch (born May 24, 1998) is an American professional football linebacker for the Green Bay Packers of the National Football League (NFL).
+He was signed by the Baltimore Ravens as an undrafted free agent in 2020 following his college football career at Iowa.

 Professional career

-Baltimore Ravens
+Baltimore Ravens (first stint)

-Welch signed with the Baltimore Ravens as an undrafted free agent following the 2020 NFL Draft on May 6, 2020.
+Welch signed with the Baltimore Ravens as an undrafted free agent following the 2020 NFL draft on May 6, 2020.
 He was waived during final roster cuts on September 5, 2020, and re-signed to the team's practice squad the next day.
-He was placed on the practice squad/injured list on September 15, and activated back to the practice squad on October 6, 2020 He was elevated to the active roster on October 17, 2020 and October 31, 2020 for the team's weeks 6 and 8 games against the Philadelphia Eagles and Pittsburgh Steelers, and reverted to the practice squad after each game.
+He was placed on the practice squad/injured list on September 15, and activated back to the practice squad on October 6, 2020 He was elevated to the active roster on October 17, 2020, and October 31, 2020, for the team's weeks 6 and 8 games against the Philadelphia Eagles and Pittsburgh Steelers, and reverted to the practice squad after each game.
 He was promoted to the active roster on November 7, 2020.

 The Ravens placed an exclusive-rights free agent tender on Welch on March 10, 2021.
 He signed the one-year contract on April 18, 2021.

 On March 9, 2022, the Ravens placed an exclusive-rights free agent tender on Welch.

+On April 8, 2023, Welch re-signed with the Ravens.
+He was released on August 29, 2023.

+Green Bay Packers (first stint)

+Welch was signed to the Green Bay Packers practice squad on August 31, 2023.
+He was promoted to the active roster on September 28, 2023.
+Welch was re-signed on March 14, 2024.
+He was released on August 27, 2024.

+Denver Broncos

+On August 29, 2024, Welch was signed by the Denver Broncos.
+On October 15, he was released by the Broncos.

+Baltimore Ravens (second stint)

+On October 16, 2024, Welch was signed to the Baltimore Ravens' practice squad.
+He was promoted to the active roster on November 23.

+Green Bay Packers (second stint)

+On March 28, 2025, Welch signed with the Green Bay Packers.
+He was released on August 26 as part of final roster cuts and signed to the practice squad the next day.
+Welch was signed to the active roster on November 1, but waived two days later.
+He was re-signed to the practice squad on November 4.
+On November 11, Welch was signed to the active roster.